-A couple of years ago, Snapchat advertising was expensive, costing businesses hundreds of thousands of dollars.
-Ads could only be purchased through Snap’s sales team or third-party ad tools that often charged a fee.
+A couple of years ago, Snapchat ads were expensive, costing businesses hundreds of thousands of dollars.
+Ads could be purchased only through Snap’s sales team or third-party ad tools that often charged a fee.

 Ready?
 Let’s get started.

 To get the most out of your ad campaigns — reach lots of people and convert more leads — your Snapchat ads have to resonate with the people most likely to use the platform.

 So, before we dig into the available Snapchat ads and how to use them, let’s take a step back for a minute and look at who uses the app.